 Bass and crappie fishing generally slows down following spawning as the fish disperse to deeper water, although the schooling nature of crappie makes them easier to find and fish for during the summer (usually jigging for them in water up to 30-35 feet deep).
 Fishing for catfish during evenings and at night starts picking up about the time when bass and crappie have finished spawning, continues to improve as water temperatures warm and remains fairly consistent until the water begins to cool in the fall.

 To learn what’s biting and where, check out the ODFW Weekly Recreation Report

 .
 Each week our biologists update fishing conditions on rivers, streams, lakes, reservoirs and ponds throughout the state.

 Antelope Flat Reservoir: Open to year-round fishing, but access may be limited by snow or mud in winter and early spring.
-The reservoir is not expected to completely fill this year so it will most likely reach the minimum pool level earlier than normal.
+The reservoir did not completely fill this year and will reach the minimum pool level earlier than normal.
 When the water is low, it is regularly turbid due to the wind-created wave action constantly stirring up the mud flat, which will negatively impact catch rates.
 There are good numbers of 12 to 16 inch trout with a few over 20 inches.
 Word spread quickly about the excellent fishing after the successful treatment in 2009 to remove brown bullhead so these larger fish are harder to come by due to the increase in pressure.
-The reservoir is stocked annually with 2,500 catchable trout in the spring and 6,000 fingerlings in the fall.
+The reservoir is stocked annually with 2,500 catchable trout and 6,000 fingerlings in the spring.
 The trout demonstrate excellent growth and body condition.